mozilla-lockwise/lockwise-addon/docs/metrics.md

 Once an event is registered, we can record it with:

-`Services.telemetry.recordEvent(category, method, object, value, extra)`
+`browser.telemetry.recordEvent(category, method, object, value, extra)`

 Note: The semantics of `value` is contingent on the event being recorded, see list below.